dansmyers/Networks/Sprint-2-Links_and_JavaScript/Deliverables/README.md

 ## Link-Layer Protocols

 The Ethernet protocol allows multiple hosts to share a connection to one physical link.
 Explain briefly how Ethernet manages access to the link to ensure that simultaneous transmissions from multiple hosts do not interfere with each other.
+Senders listen to the wire, and they wait until the line goes idle.
+Ethernet uses a 1-persistent protocol to properly allow senders to broadcast when the line goes idle.

 Describe at least two factors that make collision avoidance more challenging in 802.11 networks than in multiple-access wired Ethernets.
-How is collision avoidance implemented in wireless networks?
+How is collision avoidance implemented in wireless networks?One problem unique to 802.11 is the hidden node problem where two recievers send to a node between them, but they dont know about the existence of each other.
+There is also an unpredicable noise envirnoment in wireless networks that isnt present in wired networks.
+In 802.11, RTS/CTS protocol is used wher the sender sends a ready to send signal, and it only sends if the reciever sends back a clear to send signal.

 ## MAC Addresses

 Explain the significance of media access control (MAC) addresses in link-layer networks.
 How is a device's MAC address set?
+MAC addressesare important because they are a unique identifier for hardware that recieves data.
+It is set by it being burned into the ROM of the computer.

 ## Smoot Converter